“We aren’t ready.”

 Naturally, we didn’t do any of that.

-As I worked later into the evening than I care to admit with the tasks of labeling markers, folders, glue sticks and the like, while my children continually sifted through things I had already branded and packed, I began to notice how my daughter had become distant.
+As I worked later into the evening than I care to admit with the tasks of labelling markers, folders, glue sticks and the like, while my children continually sifted through things I had already branded and packed, I began to notice how my daughter had become distant.
 Maybe she was tired?
 She didn’t look tired.
 It was past bedtime, so I decided to stop and just put the kids to bed.
 Sometimes as a parent, it’s so hard to break away from a parental project to do, well, parental duties.

 I asked my daughter, “Dear, are you ok?”.